alashtal/Balls_and_a_Maze/README.md

 ### Acknowledgements

-- I'm very grateful and thankful for my mentor @Maranatha Ilesanmi, Mark Mcgann, Lucy Rush and all the student care team.
+- I'm very grateful and thankful for my mentor @Maranatha Ilesanmi, The great Andreas Roth, Mark Mcgann, Lucy Rush and all the student care team.